Energinet-DataHub/opengeh-wholesale/source/databricks/calculation_engine/tests/features/data_products/wholesale_settlement_report/given_standard_scenario_for_settlement_report_views/readme.md

 - Verify that multiple metering point periods with the same id, metering point type, grid area code, calculation id and energy supplier id (but period start/stop) only have one entry in charge prices.
 - One extra row with a different calculation_id is added to the basis data.
 This calculation_id is not part of the 'calculations' table.
 The purpose is to test that the view does not include this row.

+## Coverage
+ - Generate data for settlement report when input data is from minimal standard wholesale scenario
+ - Generate data for settlement report that only includes rows with correct calculation_id